I received this email from a reader a while back…

 #9 Enjoy breakfast for dinner

 You know those nights you want a simple, satisfying supper but have zero energy to cook?
 Breakfast foods are the perfect solution.
-It can be as simple as a few scrambled eggs, poached egg on toast, an omelet, or a frittata, with a simple green salad alongside.
-Even a stack of pancakes can be a light and healthy choice.

 #10 Make your own freezer meals